vyshnavi-adusumelli/FinBot/README.md

 # :grey_question: Documentation

-Thorough documentation of all methods and classes can be found at [Github Pages](https://mtkumar123.github.io/MyDollarBot/)
+Thorough documentation of all methods and classes can be found at

 # :construction: Road Map

 Our implementation has been tracked in a project board which can be viewed here - [FinBot Developer board](https://github.com/users/vyshnavi-adusumelli/projects/2)

+Some possible future enhancements are as follows:
+1. Generative AI integration with this software
+2. Category management functionality in Discord.
+3. Convert into a Dockerized application.
+4. Calender widget for discord Bot.

 :heart: Acknowledgements